yichii/Legion-Wiki/src/pages/units/legrampart.md

 type: "Buildings"
 image: "/images/units/legrampart.png"
 description: |
-  The **Rampart** is a high-tech multipurpose geothermal plant.
+  The **Rampart** is a high-tech multipurpose geothermal powerplant.
 It generates energy, jams enemy radar, detects units over a wide range, and acts as both an **anti-nuke interceptor** and **drone carrier**.
 It automatically stockpiles interceptors and deploys heavy drones for battlefield support.

   This makes it a strategic cornerstone in late-game defense and area denial.